HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 1. truth_path -> The path to a label-image with ground truth values.
 2. prediction_path -> The path to a label-image with prediction values.
 3. num_classes -> The number of classes present.
 4. class_names, -c (Optional) -> The names of the classes present.
-If not specified, the script will output numerical categories (ie. 1,2,3,...) as class names.
-The number of class names specified should be equal to (num_classes - 1) since the background "class" does not need to be named.
+If not specified, the script will output numerical categories (ie. 0,1,2,3,...) as class names.

 Output:
 1. A F1 Score for each class